Exercise Physiology

 Attainment of these minimum requirements does not guarantee admission to the program.
 Admission decisions are based on assessments of all aspects of the student’s application materials.
 The department reserves the right to increase standards if warranted by enrollment limitations and by the number and quality of applicants.

-Students must complete the following courses in preparation for upper-division coursework in the major.
+Students must complete the following courses (C- or better) in preparation for upper-division coursework in the major.
 All of the following may also apply toward General Education and/or major coursework.
 (See section on “Grades and Continuation Requirements.”)

 Course # | Hours | Name |